Born This Way Ball: Concert synopsis

-After "Black Jesus + Amen Fashion" and "Bloody Mary" an interlude commences and recites the opening dialogue of the music video of "Born This Way".
-For "Bad Romance", Gaga arrives on the stage inside a vessel.
-Following the song, she escapes to the top of the castle and sings "Judas", before escaping and performing "Fashion of His Love" and "Just Dance".
-During "LoveGame", a clear bathtub built on the stage inside which it is sung.
-After a speech from Gaga, thanking the audience for coming to her show, "Telephone" is performed with the original choreography.
-An interlude follows, with Mother G.O.A.T. describing "Gaga's take over of planet earth".
-"Heavy Metal Lover" is performed next and Gaga appears laying atop across the body of a motor-"tricycle" with her arms in two slots, a recreation of the album cover.
-Gaga drives around the Monster Pit followed by choreography for the last chorus of the song.
-After "Bad Kids" an acoustic section follows with songs like "Hair", "Princess Die" and "You and I".
-The section concludes with "Electric Chapel" with a display of flashing lights before Gaga leaves the stage.
+After "Black Jesus + Amen Fashion" and "Bloody Mary", an interlude commenced, and the opening dialogue of the music video of "Born This Way" could be heard For "Bad Romance", Gaga arrived on stage inside of a vessel.
+Following this, she escaped to the top of the castle for "Judas", before escaping and performing "Fashion of His Love" and "Just Dance".
+During "LoveGame", a clear bathtub, built on the stage, featured Gaga singing inside.
+After a break and brief chat from the singer, in which she thanked the audience for coming to the show, "Telephone" was performed, with its original choreography.
+An interlude followed, with Mother G.O.A.T. describing "Gaga's takeover of planet earth".
+"Heavy Metal Lover" was performed next; Gaga appeared atop the body of a motor-"tricycle" with her arms in two slots, a recreation of her album cover.
+Gaga drove-around the Monster Pit, followed by choreography for the last chorus of the song.
+After "Bad Kids", an acoustic section followed with songs like "Hair", "Princess Die", and "You and I".
+The section concluded with "Electric Chapel", with a display of flashing lights before Gaga left the stage.

-After a Spanish guitar intro, she then returns in a recreation of her meat dress and performs "Americano".
-"Poker Face" is performed next and at the end of the song Gaga is lowered into a meat grinder.
-A moment later she emerges from the stage sitting on a meat couch and performs "Alejandro" with her gun bra and green trousers.
-The castle closes along an interlude and blue lights.
-Mother G.O.A.T. flies around the castle lip-syncing the words to the first verse of "Paparazzi" until Gaga returns to kill her with her new disco stick.
-Gaga then gives a speech about how there are no boundaries in music, and then performs "Scheiße".
-After the song the stage goes black.
-Moments later she returns in a tower singing "The Edge of Glory" and the last song, "Marry the Night".
-When the song ends, she and her dancers are lowered off stage and the castle goes dark.
+After a Spanish guitar intro, Gaga then returned in a recreation of her iconic meat dress for "Americano".
+"Poker Face" was next; at the end of the song, Gaga was lowered into a "meat grinder", before later emerging from the stage sitting on a "meat couch" to perform "Alejandro" in a gun-bra and green trousers.
+The castle closed with an interlude and blue lights.
+Mother G.O.A.T. flew about the castle, mouthing the words of the first verse of "Paparazzi", until Gaga returned to "kill" her with her new disco-stick.
+Gaga then gave a speech about how there are "no boundaries in music", before performing "Scheiße".
+After the song, the stage went black.
+Moments later, Gaga was seen in one of the castle towers for "The Edge of Glory" and the final song, "Marry the Night".
+When the show ended, Gaga and her dancers were lowered off-stage and the castle went dark.